rodrigorc/inputmap/STEAM.md

  1. A virtual keyboard, to send emulated key events, for keys `ENTER`, `ESC`, etc.
  2. A virtual mouse, by default the right pad sends mouse events through this interface.
  3. A vendor defined interface that implements the vendor defined protocol.
-From now on I will call this interface and protocol _Valve_.
+From now on I will call this interface and protocol _Steam.

 When the wireless adaptor is connected it shows as device `28de:1142`, which contains 5 USB interfaces:

  * A virtual keyboard, like the wired one (no virtual mouse, sorry).
- * 4 Valve interfaces, to be able to connect up to 4 controller wirelessly.
+ * 4 Steam interfaces, to be able to connect up to 4 controller wirelessly.

 ## The hidraw device

-The Valve interface does implement the HID protocol, but it does not define any standard input, so the Linux kernel is not able to create an input device for it.
+The Steam interface does implement the HID protocol, but it does not define any standard input, so the Linux kernel is not able to create an input device for it.
 It creates a hidraw device, instead (`/dev/hidraw*`).

 The HID descriptor for this device is as follows: